SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 - are used to provide connectivity between LANS.

-- are therefore used to send data over the Internet.
+- are used to send data over the Internet.

 ![Router](imgs/router-cisco-rv300.jpg)